-But tracking the autoimmune malfunction can be a challenging task.
+Tracking this autoimmune condition can be a challenging task.
 Symptoms such as swelling and painful joints come and go, and new problems develop.
 Treatments can also stop working.

-While you’re taking in all this new information, it’ll be helpful to begin keeping a care journal or log that you bring with you to all appointments and use to track your condition at home.
+While you’re taking in this new information, it’ll be helpful to start keeping a care journal or log that you bring with you to all appointments and use to track your condition at home.

-1. What is my outlook?
+1. What’s my outlook?

 The condition is chronic, meaning it will almost certainly last your lifetime.
 However, chronic doesn’t mean unrelenting.
 RA has cycles and can go into remission.

 Ask your doctor about your outlook, and try to take note of the good news along with the more worrisome information.

 2. Is it hereditary?

-Elyse Rubenstein, MD, rheumatologist at Providence Saint John’s Health Center in Santa Monica, California, points out that it’s important to consider RA’s impact on your family.
+Elyse Rubenstein, MD, a rheumatologist at Providence Saint John’s Health Center in Santa Monica, California, points out that it’s important to consider RA’s impact on your family.
 If you have children, you may want to ask whether they may develop RA.

 3. When can I exercise again?

-4. How long until my meds work?
+4. How long will it take for my medications to work?

 For decades prior to the 1990s, nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids were the primary prescriptive solutions for people with RA.
 They provide relatively fast relief for swelling and pain and are still in use.

 You arrive, have your vitals taken and blood drawn, and then meet with your doctor to discuss your status and any new developments.

 5. Can I get pregnant?

 Also, always speak with your doctor if you’re considering getting pregnant.
-“Really, we should be telling patients about pregnancy without their asking,” says Stuart D. Kaplan, MD, chief of rheumatology at South Nassau Communities Hospital in Oceanside, New York.
+“Really, we should be telling patients about pregnancy without their asking,” says Stuart D. Kaplan, MD, a rheumatologist in New York state.

-6. What if my meds stop working?
+6. What if my medications stop working?

 7. What new treatments are available?

-In addition to older DMARDs such as methotrexate, newer drugs called biologics now are available.
-These work similarly to DMARDs, blocking cellular inflammation, but are more targeted in their interaction with your immune system.
+In addition to older DMARDs such as methotrexate, newer drugs called biologics are now available.
+These work similarly to DMARDs — by blocking cellular inflammation — but are more targeted in their interaction with your immune system.

-8. What is triggering my flares?
+8. What’s triggering my flare-ups?

-One day you’re feeling fine, the next you can hardly get out of bed.
-You can take some of the sting out of this injustice if you establish why you get flares — at least then you have an idea of what to avoid or can be alert to an oncoming flare.
+One day you’re feeling fine.
+The next you can hardly get out of bed.
+You can take some of the sting out of this injustice if you establish why you get flare-ups — at least then you have an idea of what to avoid or can be alert to an oncoming flare-up.

 9. What about drug interactions?

 Even if you don’t develop RA comorbidities such as cardiovascular problems or depression, you’ll likely take a prescription anti-inflammatory, a corticosteroid, at least one DMARD, and possibly a biologic.

 10. Do I really have to take my medications forever if I feel well?

 Perhaps your RA has entered an extensive remission.
 You find you’re able to move as you once did, and your pain and fatigue have subsided.

 “Once remission is achieved on medications, patients will maintain low disease activity or in some cases no identifiable disease activity at all by continuing the medications,” says Rubenstein.

-Your rheumatologist is your companion on what you hope will be a healthy journey treating your RA.
-That journey is long and can get very complicated as you add and subtract treatments and as your disease flares, remits, or develops new traits.
+Your rheumatologist is your companion on what you hope will be a healthy journey in treating your RA.
+That journey is long and can get very complicated as you add and subtract treatments and as your disease flares up, remits, or develops new traits.